The Museum is open for pre-booked Group Tours and Concerts. We look forward to seeing you here.

 Prior to this, in 2007, the Waiheke Musical Museum Charitable Trust was formed to ensure the preservation and ongoing management of the collection.
 While some instruments were gifted to the Trust by the Whittakers, many of the larger or more valuable instruments were purchased from them by individuals and Community organisations and donated back to the Trust.
-A few are still privately owned and are on long term loan to the Museum.
 The centrepiece is world famous Polish musician Paderewski’s 1897 Bechstein Concert Grand piano, brought to NZ in 1904 for his Australasian Tour, and still used for many of the Museum’s concerts.

 It is the only “Live” Musical Museum of its kind in New Zealand.
 In fact, as many international visitors have said, it is rare to find a working, visitor friendly, “hands on” Museum of this quality anywhere in the world.